VenAndre/Wazuh-File-Integrity-Monitoring-FIM-Windows-Agent-Project/README.md

 ---
 ### 8️⃣ View Windows FIM alert via Wazuh SIEM
-If the configurations are working we should be getting an alert in `FIM Security Events`
+If the configurations are working, we should be getting an alert in `FIM Security Events`:

 FIM was **alerted** of a file that was **`added`** in our target directory: